 Frédéric Duvignaud – frederic.duvignaud@dekra.com

-Link to Rcube press release:
+Link to the Rcube press release: